Plan Your Future

 Home-improvement projects give economy a boost

-The following article is part of Money Matters, a series that explores financial and economic trends, and how they impact people.
-Its part of our goal to help you make the most of your money.
+The following article is part of Money Matters, a series that explores financial and economic trends, and how they impact people, brought to you by Chase Home Lending.

 The 2008 recession was sparked by a real estate collapse and residential construction has yet to fully recover.
 Despite steady population growth, new housing construction remains well below pre-recession levels.
 In the first quarter of 2017, seasonally adjusted real housing investment reached only $615 billion, compared to a pre-recession high of more than $881 billion in 2005.